 The Violence Prevention Office promotes awareness of the realities of dating violence, sexual assault and stalking.
 The office also provides education and training for students, faculty and staff concerning these topics.
-Additionally, it serves as a resource for victims and as a liaison between university departments and local resource groups.
+The office serves as a confidential advocate to assist victims of these offenses and as a liaison between the University and local resource groups.

 What’s with the Green Dot?